Home / Blog / Things to Do This Summer in the Great Smoky Mountains

 Oliver Home in Cades Cove

-Cades Cove is a must-see within Great Smoky Mountains National Park.
-Home to a mix of scenery and a lesson in Smoky Mountain history, the cove is a great place to see via car, on foot or by bicycle.
-Visitors will see cabins, barns, a working grist mill, churches and other buildings constructed by early settlers.
-It’s also one of the best places to see wildlife.
-Just make sure to keep a safe distance and don’t disturb any of the animals.
-Discover even more historic sites and landmarks in the Great Smoky Mountains.
+Visitors will find cabins, barns, a working grist mill, churches, and other buildings constructed by early settlers.
+It’s also one of the best places in the park to see wildlife.
+Make sure to keep a safe distance and never disturb the animals.
+Discover more historic sites and landmarks in the Great Smoky Mountains.

 Clingmans Dome - Highest Point in Smoky Mountains National Park